Frankjacobslab/fusion-transcripts/README.md

 3. Count Reads Mapped to Fusion Transcripts (bowtie2_counts.py):
    - Counts the number of reads mapped to each fusion transcript for each sample using the FASTA files generated from Bowtie2 alignments.
    - Outputs results as Counts_pivot_[date+time].txt.
    - Results are used as input for FusionCatcher_processing.R and variable_fusion_expression.R.

+---

+### Genotyping: WGS Data

 4. Perform Coverage Analysis for WGS BAM Files (coverage_analysis.sh):
    - Analyzes coverage in specified regions of HipSci WGS BAM files.
-   - This step is required in order to cross-reference genomic copy number in specific regions with fusion transcript expression.
+   - This step is required to cross-reference genomic copy number in specific regions with fusion transcript expression.
    - Requires the following files:
      - CSV file (hipsci-files_wgs_cram.csv) with metadata for cell lines (file provided here; obtained from hipsci.org).
      - Optional text file (cell_lines.txt) listing specific cell lines to analyze.